School Science Lessons

 Terbene

-Terbene, dryer, but some say it extends time of drying (liniment, resists water and oil), harmful, flammable, irritant to skin and respiratory system.
+Terbene, dryer, but extends time of drying (liniment, resists water and oil), flammable, irritant to skin and respiratory system.

 Terbene, contact with combustibles may ignite (Ter. bene = tere bene = rub well).